Taking Responsibility is the Key to Greater Freedom

 Avoiding Responsibility

-An illustration of the difference between accepting or avoiding responsibility follows.
+An illustration of the difference between accepting and avoiding responsibility follows.
 A student who takes responsibility for their study habits and academic performance (an internal locus of control) may be more likely to improve over time, while a student who blames external factors like the teacher or the testing format (an external locus of control) may not experience the same level of improvement.
 These attitudes and the resultant behaviours not only shape academic outcomes but also impact neural development and emotional regulation.

 Thus, the neuroscience of taking responsibility serves as a compelling reason to cultivate personal accountability.
 Taking responsibility for one’s actions and experiences isn’t merely a moral virtue but a critical factor in brain health and emotional resilience.

 My first “light bulb” moment happened when I began to take total responsibility for my experience.
 I couldn’t control everything in my world.
 What I did have power over was my response to what life threw at me.
-Focusing on whose fault it was and wanting to point the finger of blame was deflecting from the energy needed, for example feeling grateful for the positives in my life, to move beyond the situation.
+Focusing on whose fault it was and wanting to point the finger of blame was deflecting from the energy needed, for example, feeling grateful for the positives in my life, to move beyond the situation.

 Secondly, I began to pay attention to my intuition.
 I overrode my intuition pretty much of the time.
-The rot began early in life, at times when I wanted to be like my peers; I wanted my relationships to be harmonious; I didn’t want to rock the boat with my parents.
+The rot began early in life, at times when I wanted to be like my peers; I wanted my relationships to be harmonious, and I didn’t want to rock the boat with my parents.
 After many times overriding my own internal truth, I realised my own best friend was inside me.

 Taking Total Responsibility